CleverCloud/documentation/content/changelog/2024-01-25-clever-tools-3.1.0.md

 `clever deploy` can now be used with the `--same-commit-policy` or `-p` flag to set policy to apply when the local commit is the same as the remote one: `error`, `ignore`, `restart` or `rebuild` (default: `error`).

-Of course, there are also some bugfixes.
+Of course, there are also some bug fixes.
 And be prepared: more new features are on the way!

 To upgrade Clever Tools, [use your favorite package manager](https://github.com/CleverCloud/clever-tools/blob/master/docs/setup-systems.md#how-to-install-clever-tools).
 For example with npm: